brimson/brimson.github.io/_posts/2022-01-01-ternary_operators.md

     gl_FragColor = RedBlack == 1.0 ? vec4(1.0, 0.0, 0.0, 0.0) : vec4(0.0);
 }
 ```

-I was a skeptical about writing conditionals in shaders like I did on `gl_FragColor`.
-I assumed that every conditional would result in branching.

 I was wrong.
 In best case scenario, the shader would lead us to the following output: